RizeLabs/encifher-docs/docs/tutorials/deploy-first-contract.md

 console.log("Voted successfully!");
 ```

-The first half of this script if pretty simple since we are just deploying and adding a Sample Proposal.
+The first half of this script is pretty simple since we are just deploying and adding a Sample Proposal.
 Let's understand the second half of it now.

 Firstly we are creating the fhevmjs instance using the `createInstance` method as we learned in the fhevmjs [section](https://docs.encifher.io/docs/tools/fhevmjs#creating-instance)